catielutz/DWP-Dashboard/README.md

-# Final Project
+# DWP Dashboard
+## An Analysis of Teen Pregnancy in the United States
 Team members: Tori Arriola, Yifei Cao, Kylee Grant, Leah Handel, Sana Jessani, Catie Lutz, and Rana Saber

-# Project Requirements
+# Languages & Technologies
-1. Machine Learning (Scikit-Learn)
+   - Machine Learning (Scikit-Learn)
-2. At least two of the following:

    - Python Pandas
    - Python Matplotlib
    - HTML/CSS/Bootstrap
    - JavaScript Plotly
    - JavaScript D3
    - JavaScript Leaflet
-   - SQL Database
-   - MongoDB Database
+   - SQLite Database
-   - Google Cloud SQL
-   - Amazon AWS
-   - Tableau

 # Inspiration and Guiding Questions
 Building upon our [prior work](https://github.com/Kylee-Grant/Project-2), we aim to use machine learning to predict the effect access to contraception and family planning services has on teen pregnancy and birth rates.
 We hope that the resulting models of this project will help elucidate the most efficacious interventions in the outcomes of teen pregnancies and births.